aws-samples/aws-agentic-document-assistant/README.md

 To remove the resources of the solution:

-1. Remove the backend stack by running `npx cdk destroy` inside the `backend` folder.
+1. Remove the stack inside the `backend` folder by running `npx cdk destroy`.
-2. Remove the frontend stack by running `npx cdk destroy` inside the `backend` folder.
+2. Remove the stack inside the `frontend` folder by running `npx cdk destroy`.

 ## Authors